Practice like a Pro – 5 Putting Drills for Instant Improvement

 Once you have accomplished that draw it back a putter length, this will make it considerably more difficult.

-If at first even par is too difficult, try and improve on your personal best every time you do the drill.
+If at first even par is too difficult, try and improve on your personal best score every time you do the drill.

 If you want to take your golf game to the next level, see your scores drop, your drives get longer off the tee, less 3 putting, more up & downs, then you need to check out these resources below.